 A significant number of our boys play for Middlesex or Surrey county age group teams, while others are involved with Junior Academies at London Irish and Harlequins.

-Hampton School has an IRB certified, all-weather 3G pitch, three adult full-size and one junior rugby pitch, all located on the School site.
-The school also has use of pitches at Staines RFC both for training and fixtures when needed.
+Hampton School has a IRB certified, all-weather 3G pitch, three adult full-size and one junior rugby pitch, all located on the School site.
+The school also has use of pitches at Staines RFC, London Irish RFC and Twickenham RFC both for training and fixtures when needed.
 All rugby players benefit from the use of all Strength & Conditioning facilities in the school, including the North Gym and Fitness Suite.
-The School also endeavours to provide the latest rugby training equipment and scrum machines, as well as modern video analysis and athlete performance monitoring equipment.
+The School also endeavours to provide the latest rugby training equipment, as well as modern video analysis and athlete performance monitoring equipment.

-The 1st XV reached the Daily Mail Vase Final at Twickenham in 2009 while more recently reaching the semi-finals of the Daily Mail Cup competition in 2013, and the quarter-finals of the NatWest Cup in 2014 and 2015.
-In 2015/16 the 1st XV won the prestigious St Joseph’s National Schools’ Festival for the first time in the School’s history.
-In 2010 the U15s reached the semi-finals of the Daily Mail Cup and the previous year group reached the quarter-finals.
+The 1st XV reached the Daily Mail Vase Final at Twickenham in 2009 while more recently reaching the semi-finals of the Daily Mail Cup competition in 2013, and the quarter-finals of the NatWest Cup in 2014, 2015 and 2016.
+In 2015/16 the 1st XV won the prestigious St Joseph’s National School’s Festival for the first time in the school’s history, following this with by winning the Plate at the same tournament in 2016/17.
+In 2010 the U15’s reached the semi-finals and the previous year group reached the quarter-finals.

-The senior squad has enjoyed several international tours in recent years visiting South Africa, Canada, The USA, New Zealand, Fiji and in 2015 to Argentina, Uruguay and Chile.
+The senior squad has enjoyed several international tours in recent years visiting South Africa, New Zealand, Fiji, South America and in 2017 to Canada and The USA.
 These tours give the boys a chance to not only play against sides from all over the world, with each country offering its own set of unique challenges, but also to experience some of the cultural and adventure based activities that these destinations have to offer.

-Tours closer to home for the younger teams have included trips to France and The Netherlands, as well as various UK destinations.
+Tours closer to home for the younger teams include an annual pre-season training camp in France for the U15s and a biennial U12 & U13 tour to The Netherlands, as well as various UK destinations.

 2015 South America Tour